North Korean elite beating sanctions, one plasma TV at a time

 “The customer can pick big kitchen appliances up here, or we can ship them directly to North Korea,” said a store owner surnamed Cao at a shop behind the North Korean embassy.
 “It’s no problem at all.”

-New sanctions imposed early this month in response to North Korea’s February 12 nuclear test included tougher financial restrictions to try to curb Pyongyang’s nuclear program.
+New sanctions imposed early this month in response to North Korea’s Feb.
+12 nuclear test included tougher financial restrictions to try to curb Pyongyang’s nuclear programme.

 The March 7 resolution also gave examples of luxury items North Korea could not import, such as yachts, racing cars, luxury automobiles and several types of gems and jewellery.
 It said luxury goods were not limited to those items.